 - 1. Flushing attachment - 5.
 Cooling system flushing is essential to prevent the cooling system from clogging up with salt, sand, or dirt.
-In addition, fogging/lubricating the engine is mandatory to prevent excessive engine damage due to rust.
+In addition, fogging/lubricating of the engine is mandatory to prevent excessive engine damage due to rust.
 Perform the flushing and fogging at the same time.

-- Do not touch or remove electrical parts when starting or during operation. - Keep hands, hair, and clothes away from the flywheel and other rotating parts while the engine is running.

-- When using the flushing attachment, maintain adequate water pressure and a steady water flow. - If the overheat warning device is activated, turn the engine off, and consult your Yamaha dealer. - Run the engine at a fast idle for a few minutes in neutral position.

-- Just prior to turning off the engine, quickly spray "Fogging Oil" alternately into the intake silencer or the fogging hole of the silencer cover, if equipped.
-When properly done, the engine will smoke excessively and almost stall. - 8.
-Drain the remained gasoline in the vapor separator with a container.
-Loosen the drain screw, and then remove the cap.
-Push in the air valve with a screwdriver to introduce air into the float chamber, so that the gasoline will drain smoothly.
-Then, tighten the drain screw.
+- Do not touch or remove electrical parts when starting or during operation. - Keep hands, hair, and clothes away from the flywheel and other rotating parts while the engine is running. - 6.
+Run the engine at a fast idle for a few minutes in neutral position. - Just prior to turning off the engine, quickly spray "Fogging Oil" alternately into each carburetor or the fogging hole of the silencer cover, if equipped.
+When properly done, the engine will smoke ex-